 - Are they making your writing better?

 - Are they bringing out the best in your writing, while staying true to your style?

 - Do they take time to explain any major changes?

 - Are they making room in the process for discussion?

 - Do you trust this editor with your work?

 All editors have slightly different processes.
 Establishing the details of your expectations up front will help you make sure that you are on the same page as your editor.
 You might want to discuss:

 - How you will handle any discussion or disagreement

 - When you expect the editorial work to be complete

 Your editor can help you make your story the best it can be.
-The right editor will give your manuscript a shiny polish and help you further develop your writing skills, all while giving you respect and control.
+The right editor can help you further develop your writing skills, all while giving you respect and control of your work.